JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

 ## Constraints
 1. *Provide a maximum power draw of 1.686 W and 0.831 W typical

    a.
-Arduino Mega maximum power is 0.9 W taken from 5 V operation at 180 mA peak current draw [diyiot] with 0.375 W typical power requirements taken from 5 V 75 mA typical operation [diyiot]
+Arduino Mega maximum power is 0.9 W taken from 5 V operation at 180 mA peak current draw with 0.375 W typical power requirements taken from 5 V 75 mA typical operation [1]

    b.
-ESP8266 maximum power draw is 0.561 W taken from 170 mA maximum required current at 3.3 V operation [esp8266 datasheet] Typical power draw for ESP8266 is 0.231 W taken from 3.3 V 70 mA typical operation [diyiot]
+ESP8266 maximum power draw is 0.561 W taken from 170 mA maximum required current at 3.3 V operation [2] Typical power draw for ESP8266 is 0.231 W taken from 3.3 V 70 mA typical operation [3]

    c.
 225mW for three high current draw sensors simultaneously
-2. Power the Ardunio Mega with 7-12 V on the Vin pin or 5±0.25 V through the USB input on the board [ardunio documentation][USB Spec rev 2]
+2. Power the Ardunio Mega with 7-12 V on the Vin pin or 5±0.25 V through the USB input on the board [4][5]
 3. **Provide 5 V and 3 V for sensor interface

 Additional constraint on system for AC operation